Josiahngugi/project2/README.md

 # Triangle Tracker
+This Project prompts the user for sides of a triangle and determine a type of  atriangle it is
 <a href="https://josiahngugi.github.io/project2/">go to  Site</a>

-This Project prompts the user for sides of a triangle and determine a type of  atriangle it is
 ## Getting Started
 The project has two buttons "start" and "Result".upon click the "start" button an alert prompts  to the user to fill 3 sides of the triangle.
 Then the program compares the sides inputed and determine the type of the triangle it is as follows to the specs

-###Specs of this project
+## Description
+This is a web based program that determine the type of the triangle submited by the user.Its is designed using HTML,CSS,Javascript.

+## Specs of the program

     The program should return "Equilateral"
         Input: all side of triangle are equal